Mount Avrin: Historical and geographical location

 It is said that this mountain marked the westernmost limit of Shah Ismail’s army during the Battle of Chaldiran; no battles of Chaldiran took place beyond this point.
 After Mount Ararat, Mount Avrin is considered the highest mountain in the region.
-The presence of some hot springs on its slopes and the lava rocks surrounding the mountain clearly indicate that it is a dormant volcano, with minor ongoing activity within some of its lava flows.
-The mountain is known for its beauty and grandeur, offering spectacular views and serving as a visible landmark of Khoy from kilometers away.
-More than ninety percent of rain-bearing clouds, especially in spring, appear from behind Mount Avrin; and until mid-summer, the snow on its peak keeps it gleaming white, symbolizing pride for the people of the city.
-It is the last tall mountain on Iran’s border with Turkey, located about 15 kilometers from the border, and can be seen from the port city of Lake Van in eastern Turkey with the same beauty.
+The presence of some hot springs on its slopes and the lava rocks surrounding the mountain indicate that it is a dormant volcano, with minor ongoing activity within some of its lava flows.
+The mountain is known for its grandeur, offering views and serving as a visible landmark of Khoy from kilometers away.
+More than ninety percent of rain-bearing clouds, especially in spring, appear from behind Mount Avrin; and until mid-summer, the snow on its peak keeps it white, symbolizing pride for the people of the city.
+It is the last tall mountain on Iran’s border with Turkey, located about 15 kilometers from the border, and can be seen from the port city of Lake Van in eastern Turkey.
 The mountain lies between the Aland Plain and the Qotur Valley, consisting of two peaks: Little Avrin at 3,418 meters and Big Avrin at 3,702 meters.
-Little Avrin is shaped like a hill, while Big Avrin has a more prominent peak and a more striking appearance.
+Little Avrin is shaped like a hill, while Big Avrin has a more prominent peak.
 The distance between Little and Big Avrin is approximately two kilometers.